ppy/osu-wiki/news/2024/2024-05-10-kyoku-original-song-and-beatmapping-contest.md

 ![](https://assets.ppy.sh/contests/211/banner.jpg)

-Brought to you by [bokeru](https://osu.ppy.sh/users/11308433), [chidodou](https://osu.ppy.sh/users/13868581), [Supportive](https://osu.ppy.sh/users/21482068) and [Whithard](https://osu.ppy.sh/users/24552396), this contest revolves around the idea of expression, versatility, and best of all, **expression**!
+Brought to you by ::bokeru::{ user-id=11308433 }, [chidodou](https://osu.ppy.sh/users/13868581), ::Supportive::{ user-id=21482068 } and [Whithard](https://osu.ppy.sh/users/24552396), this contest revolves around the idea of expression, versatility, and best of all, **expression**!
 Keep reading to see how you can join in on the fun by participating!

 With the first iteration, being most inspired from [THE BMS OF FIGHTERS](https://www.bmsoffighters.net/) (surely something you've heard about before), Kyoku is a contest that will focus on not only beatmapping, but song production as well.